acheong08/obi-sync/README.md

 Reverse engineered obsidian sync server (NOT OFFICIAL).

-I have abandoned ObsidianMD due to bad faith behavior.
-I am working on writing a compatible Logseq plugin that will use this server.

 > [!WARNING]
 > The main branch is the development branch.
 For stable usage, use the latest release.